Itamar Biran: Skiing career

-Biran competed on behalf of Israel at the 2016 Winter Youth Olympics in Lillehammer, Norway, and came in 23rd in the Alpine Combined, and 38th in the Super G. In January 2017 he won the Italian National Junior Slalom Race, in Valtournenche.
+Biran competed on behalf of Israel at the 2016 Winter Youth Olympics in Lillehammer, Norway, and came in 23rd in the Alpine Combined, and 38th in the Super-G. In January 2017 he won the Italian National Junior Slalom Race, in Valtournenche.
 In February 2017 he came in second in the Bosnia and Herzegovina National Championships in slalom, and third in the Bosnia and Herzegovina Junior National Championships in slalom.
-In March 2017, he came in second in the CIT Giant Slalom in Villard de Lans, France.
+In March 2017, he came in second in the CIT Giant slalom in Villard de Lans, France.
 In November 2017 he won the CIT Slalom in Val Thorens, France.

 Biran competed at the 2015 World Championships in Beaver Creek, USA, and qualified for the final race in the giant slalom in which he finished 62nd.
-He also competed in the Men's Slalom final, but did not finish the first run.
+He also competed in the men's slalom final, but did not finish the first run.
 He was the only male Israeli athlete and the youngest participant at these championships.

 He was among two participants who represented Israel at the 2016 Winter Youth Olympics in Lillehammer.

 He represented Israel at the 2018 Winter Olympics, having raced in the slalom on 18 February and in the giant slalom on 22 February.

+His best result at a major international event came at the FIS Alpine World Ski Championships 2019 in Åre where he finished 39th in the Slalom.

 Biran is 6 feet 2 inches tall and weighs 176 pounds.